-Students must complete 6 hours of faculty-supervised massage therapy to the public.
-This is completed during class time near the mid-point and again near the end of semester 3.
-Patients are recruited through our patient database.
+Students must complete faculty-supervised massage therapy for Special Populations.
+This is completed typically during class time near the mid-point and end of Semester 3.
+Patients are recruited through our patient database, or through other means.
 Students are expected to complete a thorough treatment process to the best of their ability, drawing upon all knowledge gained thus far in the program.
 For Semester 3 students, this will include a client Interview, an assessment consisting of neurological testing, range of motion testing, palpation, muscle strength and length testing and orthopedic special tests.
-A treatment plan discussion and consent to treatment will follow, and then a treatment and appropriate follow up will be completed using the massage technique skills gained throughout the program.
+A treatment plan discussion and consent to treatment will follow, and then a treatment and appropriate follow up will be completed using the massage technique skills gained in semester 3, as well as in semesters 1 and 2.
 This allows students to interact both with patients as well as with the instructors who taught the skills and content to them.
+It will also allow students to interact with and provide treatment for various "special populations".

 Students in Semester 3 treat patients in the student clinic on a weekly basis.
 Each clinic is 5 hours in length, with the majority of the time being spent in direct involvement with a patient.
-Semester 3 students perform and initial assessment on their patients, create a treatment plan and then schedule follow-up appointments with each patient for "complaint-based therapeutic treatments" in the student clinic.
+Semester 3 students perform and Initial Assessment on their patients, create a Treatment Plan and then schedule follow-up appointments with each patient for Therapeutic Treatments in the student clinic.
 This treatment is tailored to the ability of the semester 3 student.
 Assessment, treatment and remedial exercise skills have been introduced, practiced and fine-tuned.
 The clinical experience in this semester follows a format similar to actual clinic practice, designed to ensure students are ready for entry-to-practice.

-OUTREACH HOURS: 35 HOURS
+OUTREACH HOURS: 50 HOURS

-Students must obtain a minimum of 35 outreach hours over the course of semesters 1-3.
+Students must obtain a minimum of 50 outreach hours over the course of semesters 1-3